stepchowfun/proofs/proofs/ICBICS/README.md

 # I can't believe it can sort

-This directory contains a proof of the correctness of the *I can't believe it can sort* algorithm [1]:
+This directory contains a proof of the correctness of the simple and surprising *I can't believe it can sort* algorithm [1]:

 ```
 for 0 <= i < n